fvicent/attrs2bin/README.md

 # Rust compatibility

-The serializers that ships with `attrs2bin` are all compatible with Rust's [`bincode`](https://github.com/servo/bincode) library.
+The serializers that ship with `attrs2bin` are all compatible with Rust's [`bincode`](https://github.com/servo/bincode) library.
 Keep under your pillow the following table in order to create compatible types between Python and Rust:

 | Python type                   | Rust type     |
 | ---------------------------   |:-------------:|